rnmapbox/maps/ios/install-cocoapods.md

-# Installation Process with CocoaPods
+# Installation process with CocoaPods

 If you use already [CocoaPods](https://cocoapods.org/) in your react-native project, you can also add the react-native-mapbox-gl project to your Podfile.